Free Bike Cages!

 - A Harvard ID is required for tap access to the LMA bike cages

-- You must be based in a Harvard Longwood Campus Building for the LMA cages
+- You must be based in a Harvard Longwood Campus Building (HDSM, HMS, HSPH) to register for the LMA cages

 - While the bike cages are covered, they can still get wet inside when it rains